Mac Os High Sierra Iso For Virtualbox

 Mac Os For Virtualbox

-13) At the end of this second part the system reboots but still the reboot is done on the CDROM.
+12) The second part of macOS installation now proceeds.
+It is longer than the 1st part but everything seems to go ahead properly.13) At the end of this second part the system reboots but still the reboot is done on the CDROM.
 Here is the problem.
 I were expecting having a reboot from the new macOS installed on the hard disk.
 But instead it seems that the hard disk is no bootable.

 14) Even if I remove the cdrom from the virtual box setting, I cannot boot.
 In this case, as there is no more boot disk ( the virtualbox hard disk is not recognized as a boot drive) it starts the EFI shell.